Do you really need to know about the CPAP benefits, if all you want is to have a good night's sleep?

-CPAP problems
+CPAP Benefits

-But we know too well that quitting CPAP therapy is not a good idea.
+We know too well that quitting CPAP therapy is not a good idea.
 Knowing the CPAP benefits will not only improve the CPAP adherence, but will also make you love your machine.

 Many sleep apnea patients feel the benefits of CPAP when they go for a sleep study.
 The majority of patients have no problem wearing the CPAP mask and report that their night in the laboratory was the best night's sleep they've had in years.